mersceery/CoinLizard/README.md

 - **Maven**: Utilized as the build automation tool and package manager for Java projects.
 - **Selenium (Python)**: Implemented for automated web testing.
 - **PostgreSQL**: Used as the relational database management system.
+- **Docker**: Used with the aim for Consistent Development Environment,  Portability, Scalability, Dependency Management and Version Control and Collaboration.

 ## API Integration